MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## What can I do with the Azure Information Protection app?

-This app lets you open rights-protected email messages (.rpmsg files).
-This app also lets you open RMS-protected PDF files, pictures, text files, and any other file format that is protected as a .pfile.
+This app lets you view (but not create new or reply to) rights-protected email messages (.rpmsg files).
+This app also lets you view (but not create new or edit) rights-protected PDF files, pictures, text files, and any other file format that is protected as a .pfile.

 ## Can I open PDF files that are in SharePoint protected libraries and OneDrive For Business?